 Designing APIs with Swagger and OpenAPI introduces a design-first approach.
 Written for developers new to API design, it follows the lifecycle of an API project from concept to production.
 You’ll explore the dos and don’ts of APIs through progressively complete examples.
 You’ll get hands-on experience designing APIs for specific business needs, using open source tools to generate documentation, and building developer-friendly components like mocks and client SDKs.

 OpenAPI syntax and structure

-Using Swagger and OSS tooling to create OpenAPI definitions
+Using Swagger to create OpenAPI definitions

 Automating processes and generating code